 Students may select one of the following concentrations or the individualized course of study.

 - International Development

 Provides students with the skills necessary for internationally-focused careers in private, public, and non-profit development organizations, the Peace Corps, foreign service, public health, education, and numerous jobs where cross-cultural understanding is essential.
-Students attain in-depth knowledge of the social, political, economic, and ecological dimensions of international development and gain practical skills through research projects, international study, and applied internships.
+Students attain in-depth knowledge of globalization and the social, political, economic, and ecological dimensions of international development.
+They gain practical skills through research projects, international study, and applied internships.